FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Intermittent refractive scattering

-The right panel of Fig.~\ref{fig:tdf_cdfs} shows $f(>\tau_{\rm sc})$ for a complex of cool gas filled with corrugated sheets of varying aspect ratio such that $N_c = 1$.
-For a complex of size $R = 1\,{\rm kpc}$, a sheet thickness of $\delta = 1\,{\rm pc}$, and an aspect ratio of $A = 1000$, this corresponds to a volume filling factor of $f_V = 0.05$.
+The right panel of Fig.~\ref{fig:tdf_cdfs} shows $f(>\tau)$ for a complex of cool gas filled with slabs of varying aspect ratio such that $N_c = 200$.
+For a complex of size $R = 1\,{\rm kpc}$, a volume filling factor of $f_V = 0.05$, and an aspect ratio of $A = 1000$, this corresponds to a thickness of $\delta = 0.02\,{\rm pc}$.
 The curves are identical for different aspect ratios up until they hit the maximum scattering time, which is set by

-Note that, unlike volumetric scattering, the $f(>\tau_{\rm sc})$ curve has a shallow drop-off until it reaches $\tau_{\rm max}$.
-The curves are all the same up until this point, because Eq.~\ref{eq:alpha_sheet} is independent of the geometric parameters of the sheet up to $\tan \iota = A$.
+The $f(>\tau)$ curve is largely flat up until this point; however, unlike the curves for the volumetric scattering, they do not approach unity as $\tau \to 0$.
+Whereas volumetric scattering produces a continuous range of bending angles out to some characteristic angle, a refractive lens with bending angle $\alpha$ only scatters light into the line of sight if it is at an impact parameter $d_{\rm eff} \alpha$ in the scattering plane.
+Thus, there is only a finite probability that any scattering is produced at all (see Appendix~\ref{app:slab}):

-Here we have focused on intermittent scattering from corrugated sheets, which we have modelled as an organized collection of slabs with some fixed aspect ratio.
+Here we have focused on intermittent scattering from a collection of slabs with some fixed aspect ratio.
 We might instead consider the intermittent scattering from a collection of filaments with random orientations.
-However, the probability that a filament is highly inclined relative to the line of sight is suppressed relative to the probability for a sheet.
-Namely, if $\hat{n}$ defines the orientation of the filament and lies parallel to the filament (see Fig.~\ref{fig:sfs_diagram}), then the filament is parallel to the line of sight when $\iota = 0$.
-The scattering time increases monotonically with \textit{decreasing} $\iota$, and therefore the probability that the scattering timescale exceeds some threshold is given by $P(\iota < \iota^*) \sim \iota^{*\,2}$.
-In other words, for equivalent aspect ratios, it is less likely for a filament to be nearly aligned with the line of sight than it is for a sheet, as in the former case $\hat{n}$ must be close to the pole and in the latter case $\hat{n}$ only needs to lie near the equator.
+However, the probability that a filament is highly inclined relative to the line of sight is suppressed relative to the probability for a sheet/slab.
+Namely, if $\hat{n}$ defines the orientation of the filament and lies parallel to the filament (see Fig.~\ref{fig:sfs_diagram}).
+In that case, the bending angle increases monotonically with \textit{decreasing} $\iota$ and it is less likely for a filament to be nearly aligned with the line of sight than it is for a sheet.
+In the former case, $\hat{n}$ must be close to the pole, and, in the latter case, $\hat{n}$ only need lie near the equator.
+Nevertheless, it is straightforward to amend the derivation in Appendix~\ref{app:slab} for filaments.